Andretta, Himachal Pradesh: History

+Sobha Singh with Niranjan Singh Nakodari (r) at Andretta, Apr 1986.

 Norah, an actress originally from Ireland, married Philip Richards, who was a professor at Government College, Lahore.
 She arrived in Lahore, an important cultural centre, in 1908.
 She later became vice-principal at Dayal Singh College, Lahore.

 In the following years, she played a pivotal role in establishing modern Punjabi theatre, staging plays with Punjabi themes.
 After the death of her husband, she went back briefly, only to return in 1924, when she made Andretta, a village near Palampur, her home.
 She built a traditional Kangra-style mud house, known as ‘Chameli Niwas’, employing local style and material, using mud, slate and bamboo.
 She also built a makeshift proscenium and invited Punjabi theatre amateurs and professionals to perform plays.